Dirty Da'wah [Part 1] - Insult In The Name Of Islam - MuslimMatters.org

 The internet can be a nasty place, especially for Muslims.
 Insults, misrepresentations, attacks against Muslim scholars, and attacks against Muslim themselves are a norm; and I’m not even talking about the grief that non-Muslims give us.
 I’m talking about the grief we’re giving ourselves in the name of Islam.

 Muslims making mistakes in public isn’t new to any of us.
 For as long as Muslims have been human, our scholars and public personalities have been as flawed as those they serve.
 Where the present diverges from the past though, is in the vast numbers of Muslims negatively affected when it goes wrong.
-Until this very century, a person backbiting their brother might have a handful of witnesses to their sin.
-Thanks to the internet, they have thousands of witnesses -per platform- for public “da’wah” like this:

 Keep supporting MuslimMatters for the sake of Allah